sindre430/tdt4237-public/README.md

                 cd "c:\xampp\htdocs\"
                 composer install

 11. Open XAMPP.
 Start Apache and MySQL.
-Open MySQL -> Admin -> SQL.
+Open MySQL -> Admin.
+This should open phpMyAdmin in your web browser.
+Click the tab that says "SQL".
 Copy and paste this into the text field and execute:

                 create database inventory;
                 use inventory;